smokeB0x/url-time-converter/README.md

 # URL-time-converter
-Takes the ei-value in google search URLs, or timestamp value from tiktoc-videos and converts it to human readable date and time
+Takes the ei-value in google search URLs, or timestamp value from tiktok-videos and converts it to human readable date and time

+Usage:

-Usage: python3 url-time-converter.py <option> <value>
+python3 url-time-converter.py option value

 Examples: